the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 ### Available Departments

-InfiniTimeâ¢ allows you
+InfiniTime allows you
 to switch departments at the reader itself, in this screen you can select which departments are allowed.

 ![](/img/image2.jpg)

 By default, all of the departments are in the left hand side and all departments are allowed to be used for transfer at the reader.
 If you want to assign only a few departments then you need to move those departments to the right hand side by using the arrow buttons.